hbrc-fpga-class/class-material/verilog_tutorial_part2.md

   state with the inputs and generates the next state.
 * **State Logic**.
 This is the memory (registers) that record the current state.
 * **Output Logic**.
 A state machine can have multiple outputs.
-In a Moore Machine this is soley based on the current state.
+In a Moore Machine this is solely based on the current state.
 In a Mealy Machine the outputs are based on the current state and the inputs.

-**Which is better?** I think it is largly a matter of taste.
-But for FPGAs I think there is a good argument for using the Moore style in that the outputs can be synchronous with the state transistions.
+**Which is better?** I think it is largely a matter of taste.
+But for FPGAs I think there is a good argument for using the Moore style in that the outputs can be synchronous with the state transitions.
 And synchronous is good in FPGAs because it helps with timing.

 ## State Machine Coding Style